Community Health Emergency Preparedness

 Substance Misuse Prevention Coordinator

 Deryn is dedicated to promoting substance misuse prevention, education, resources, and support in the Greater Sullivan County area.
 Prior to her role with Dartmouth- Hitchcock, she worked with community partners across Massachusetts and New Hampshire to promote cancer prevention initiatives, advocacy efforts, fundraising for cancer research, and community engagement.
-She holds a B.S. in Business Management, with minors in Public Health and Health Management and Policy from the University of New Hampshire, and is currently working towards her Masters of Public Health from Southern New Hampshire University.
+She holds a B.S. in Business Management, with minors in Public Health and Health Management and Policy from the University of New Hampshire, and a Master of Public Health Degree from Southern New Hampshire University.

-Lauren is a Community Health Partnership Coordinator dedicated to working with the community to increase support, access, and best practices across the continuum of care for substance use disorder.
+Lauren is the Continuum of Care Facilitator dedicated to working with the community to increase support, access, and best practices across the continuum of care for substance use disorder.
 Prior to her role with Dartmouth-Hitchcock, she worked with prevention coalitions in Massachusetts since 2013, supporting partners to implement evidence-based strategies locally and regionally.
-She holds a B.S. in Nutrition & Wellness from the University of New Hampshire and an MPH from Boston University School of Public Health.
+She holds a B.S. in Nutrition & Wellness from the University of New Hampshire, a Master’s in Public Health Boston University School of Public Health and is a Certified Prevention Specialist.

 Public Health Advisory Council Coordinator